-With the hunting season in full swing, take a look at our A-Z of hunting from newcomers and Ireland to unseated riders and X-rays
+To celebrate this week’s hunting special of Horse & Hound magazine (26 October 2017), take a look at our A-Z of hunting, from newcomers and Ireland to unseated riders and X-rays

 A — Autumn hunting

 One of the favourite times of the year for those who don’t mind early starts, autumn hunting is a vital time in particular for educating the young hounds in their first season.

 Every hunt has their own unique hunt button that is worn by hunt staff, hunt officials and those granted permission to wear the hunt button.

 Hounds are always counted in couples and when there are an odd number of hounds out, the odd one will be referred to as a “half”.
 For example, 35 hounds would be 17½ couple.

 This is what hounds do when they are working a covert searching for their trail.

 Manners are essential on the hunting field and most hunts have a code of conduct that supporters are expected to follow.

 Without the generosity of farmers and landowners, there would be nowhere to hunt.

 The horn call blown by a huntsman to signal that hounds have left the covert and are hunting their trail.